 Our main contributions are as follows.
-1) A method to analyze tropical vegetation and human activity.
+1) A method to analyse the relation between tropical vegetation and past human activity.
 We propose a multi-component machine learning method to investigate the spatial relationship between vegetation patterns and archaeological sites.
 2) Release of a manually annotated palm tree dataset.
-We are releasing a high-quality palm tree dataset covering 69.5 km$^2$, manually labeled by human annotators (Figure \ref{fig:studyArea}).
-We believe such a dataset to be a valuable resource for future research, particularly in the area of domain adaptation in other computer vision applications.
-Researchers can use our well-annotated dataset as a source domain to develop and test methods for adapting models to new regions.
+We are releasing a high-quality palm tree dataset covering 69.5 km$^2$, manually labelled by human annotators (Figure \ref{fig:studyArea}).
+Researchers can use our annotated dataset as a source data to develop and test methods or adapt models to new regions.
 3) Release of ground-surveyed archaeological site locations.
 We are also releasing the locations of archaeological sites in the area of study, along with associated levels of certainty, verified through ground surveys and reviews of legacy data.
 This dataset can support future studies exploring the relationship between the presence of archaeological sites, vegetation patterns, and past human activity.